cohen990/cohen990.github.io/_posts/2018-24-06-cell-pattern.md

     }
 ```

-Registration can take play dynamically or all at initialization time, but there is no way to de-register a cell.
+Registration can take place dynamically or all at initialization time, but there is no way to de-register a cell.

 ```csharp